Kirby Air Ride/Debug Mode

 In the Japanese and North American versions of the game, the menu windows for the Top Ride mode use Japanese-language Shift JIS text in the GameCube's built-in system font.
 However, on the GameCube, the codepage used is based on the console's region setting, so on export (North American and European) consoles, the characters appear in Windows code page 1252 encoding.
 As such, any Japanese text becomes unreadable mojibake.

-This article will present menu options with the export consoles' on-screen mojibake text, their Japanese counterparts, the text from the PAL version, and English translations.
+This article will present menu options with the export consoles' on-screen mojibake text, their Japanese counterparts, the text from the European/Australian version, and English translations.
 Hopefully, navigating the menus won't be too bad with this page open in your web browser.

 In the screenshot provided below, the following Win-1252 text strings correspond with the following Shift JIS strings, which themselves translate into the following English captions: